webpro-nl/knip/packages/docs/src/content/docs/reference/cli.md

 ### `--workspace [dir]`

-Lint a single workspace including its ancestor and dependent workspaces.
+[Lint a single workspace][1] including its ancestor and dependent workspaces.
 The default behavior is to lint all configured workspaces.

 Shortcut: `-W`